-Besides the practicability, NPOPA has another important advantage is that it provides higher resource utilization compared to SNP.
+Besides the practicability, NPOPA has an important advantage that it provides higher resource utilization compared to SNP.
 We give an intuitive example in Fig. 2.
-Consider a connection between node pair (6,7) as shown in Fig. 2 (b).
-The working path is <6,5,7>, the protection path is <6,8,4,7> according to SNP, and the protection path is <6,8,7> according to NPOPA.
-It is obvious that the resource utilization of the connection is 5 wavelength-links for SNP while it is 4 wavelength-links for NPOPA.
-If one wavelength on <6,8,7> has been assigned for other protection sub-paths whose corresponding working subpaths are in area c, the resource utilization is only 2 wavelength-links since a wavelength on the link that belong to the overlap can be assigned for two protection sub-paths whose corresponding working sub-paths are in adjacent working areas in NPOPA.
+Consider a connection between node pair (6,7) as shown in Fig. 2.
+The working path is <6,5,7>, the protection path is <6,3,4,7>according to SNP, and the protection path is <6,8,7> according to NPOPA.
+It is obvious that the resource utilization of the connection is 5 wavelength-links for SNP while it is 4 wavelength links for NPOPA.
+If one wavelength on <6.8.7> has been assigned for other protection sub-paths whose corresponding working sub-paths in area b, the resource utilization is only 2 wavelength-links since a wavelength on the link belong to the overlap can be assigned for two protection sub-paths whose corresponding working sub-paths that belong to adjacent areas according to NPOPA.

-Fig. 2 (a) 18-node and 29-link nationwide network.
-The number besides each link is the length of the link. (b), (c), and (d) are three areas of (a).
-Working areas include only solid links.
-Protection areas include solid and dashed links.
-Node 6, 7, 12, 13, and 14 are ABRs.
-The wavelengths on dashed links are permitted to be assigned only for protection paths whose corresponding working sub-paths are in this area.
-The solid (dotted) arrows form the working (protection) path between node-pair (6,7).
+Fig. 2 (a) 18-node and 29-link nationwide network, the number besides each link is the length of the link.
+(B), (c) and (d) are three areas of (a), working areas only include solid links, protection area include solid and dashed links, node 6, 7, 12, 13, and 14 are ABRs, the wavelengths on dashed links are permitted to be assigned only for protection paths whose corresponding working sub-paths in this area.
+The solid (dotted) arrows from the working (protection) path between node-pair (6, 7).